-Literature suggests that the transmission of FH is not very common, however, it can still occur.
+The literature suggests that the transmission of FH is not very common; however, it can still occur.
 Very few reported cases provide evidence that disease can be transferred from a liver donor with FH to the recipient.
-For example, one case reported in 2014 involved a 58-year-old patient with autoimmune hepatitis and no history CVD.
-This patient received a liver transplant from a 24-year-old patient, who later died because of an ischemic cerebral vascular event.
-The transplanted patient showed increased LDL levels post-transplant, but no CVD.
-Another reported case in 2014 discusses a liver transplant done for a 57-year-old patient with alcoholic cirrhosis.
-The donor was a 59-year-old man who also died due to CVD.
-The recipient in this case also had increased LDL levels post-transplant but no signs of CVD [8].
+For example, one case reported in 2014 involved a 58-year-old patient with autoimmune hepatitis and no history of CVD.
+This patient received a liver transplant from a 24-year-old patient, who later died because of an ischemic cerebrovascular